BenAmi1/Artemis-Swimming-Pool/README.md

 2. Do they wish a private (45 minutes) lesson, or a group (60 minutes) lesson.
 The students also get to choose first and second priorities: if their first priority is not aviailable, the algorithm will try to allow them the socenod priority

-The system will assamble an efficiant schedule, taking into considirations all the constraints above, and will display a readble agenda for the upcoming week
+The system will assemble an efficient schedule, taking into considerations all the constraints above, and will display a readable agenda for the upcoming week

 In case of conflicts or fully booked schedule, a pop-up will apear showing the unscheduled-students.